createdotnet/API-Documentation/introduction.md

 # Introduction

 API access is over HTTPS and avaliable from api.create.net.
-Our API supports JSON and XML formats.
+Our API currently only supports JSON.
 Authentication is handled with OAuth2

 The standard four HTTP verbs are used to access our resources: